 The luxurious Old Farmhouse is the original house, old beams and a listed sixteenth century staircase.
 It has its own south facing lawn and terrace with with table, seating, barbecue and private hot tub all with extensive views.

 The huge and spectacular kitchen is built around a large island unit topped with a big slab of marble.
 With washing machine, dishwasher, fridge, freezer, microwave, 5 hob Range cooker with double oven.
 A secret door links to the Georgian House so that both can be taken together sleeping 15.
 Off the kitchen is a large L-shaped room, sitting and dining areas with woodburning stove and a minstrel’s gallery above, with comfortable settees, a dining table and chairs.
 The TV has freesat and Apple TV.
 In the main bedroom a super king-size four poster bed with, marble-lined en suite shower room.
-Twin bedded room, luxurious main marble-lined family bathroom.
+Twin bedroom, luxurious main marble-lined family bathroom.
 A further twin bedroom with en suite shower room on the ground floor gives those with slight mobility problems downstairs facilities.
-Full Wifi.
+Full WiFi.

 There is a beautiful indoor pool kept at 30C or more all year round and children’s play area, indoors and outdoors with trampoline, swings, ball pool and lots more.
 There is also 16 acres of grounds with woodland, meadows, streams and ponds.
 We are home to all manner of wildlife including badgers, foxes and buzzards.
 There is a huge fenced animal enclosure with alpaca, ducks, chickens, peacocks, pigs, and even goats.